5 Forced alignment in emuR

 language = "sqi-AL",

 Inspect the database again.
-There should now be a new tier MAU2.
+There should now be a new annotation level called MAU2.

 summary(alb_DB)